-To delete an individual category, hover over the category and click the ‘Delete’ link …
+To delete categories individually, place your mouse over the category and click the ‘Delete’ link …

 (Deleting single categories)

-A warning message will appear in your browser asking you to confirm the deletion.
-Click OK to permanently delete the item, or Cancel to abort …
+A message will pop up asking you to confirm the deletion.
+Click OK to proceed, or Cancel to abort …

 (Click ‘OK’ to delete the category)